kushalabhinith22/Intelli-Expense-Analytics/README.md

-# IntelliExpense Analytics
+# 💰 IntelliExpense Analytics

-A simple web-based expense tracking system with analytics.
+> 📊 A smart and interactive web-based expense tracking system with powerful analytics and visual insights.

+---

-## Features
+## 🚀 Features

-- Add and manage expenses
+✨ Add and manage daily expenses
-- Category-wise analysis
-- Pie chart & bar chart visualization
+📂 Category-wise expense tracking
+📊 Interactive **Pie Chart** visualization
+📈 Dynamic **Bar Chart** analytics
-- Smart recommendations
+💡 Smart spending recommendations

+---

-## Technologies Used
+## 🛠️ Technologies Used

-- HTML
+* 🌐 HTML
-- CSS
+* 🎨 CSS
-- JavaScript
+* ⚙️ JavaScript
-- Chart.js
+* 📊 Chart.js

+---

-## How to Run
+## ▶️ How to Run

+1. 📥 Download or clone the repository
+2. 📂 Open the project folder
-Open index.html in any browser
+3. 🌐 Open **index.html** in any browser

+---

+## 📸 Project Preview

+> *(You can add screenshots here later for better presentation)*

+---

-## Author
+## 👨‍💻 Author

-Your Name
+**Kushal Yadav**

+---

+## 🌟 Future Improvements

+🚀 Add login/signup functionality
+📱 Make it mobile responsive
+☁️ Connect with database for data storage
+📊 Advanced AI-based insights

+---

+## 📌 Note

+This project is built for learning and demonstration purposes.

+---

+⭐ *If you like this project, don't forget to star the repository!*